-- explore new growth opportunities to further expand the Company's business in sleep; - o In January 2023, the Company completed its acquisition of Silk & Snow Inc., one of Canada's top growing direct-to-consumer sleep brands specializing in high-quality sleep and lifestyle products.
+- explore new growth opportunities to further expand the Company's business in sleep; - In January 2023, the Company completed its acquisition of Silk & Snow Inc., one of Canada's top growing direct-to-consumer sleep brands specializing in high-quality sleep and lifestyle products.
 The Company acquired substantially all of the net assets of Silk & Snow Inc. for cash consideration of \$24.7 million and up to an additional \$19.5 million in contingent consideration to be paid in 2026 upon achieving certain growth and profitability targets in aggregate for years 2023, 2024 and 2025; - In April 2023, the Company acquired substantially all of the net assets of Casper Sleep Inc.'s Canadian operations, including its six stores located in Canada, for \$34.8 million in consideration.
-Casper is the original disruptor of the mattress-in-the-box industry in North America and award-wining mattress retailer; - expand its sleep product assortment through strategic partnerships and in-house innovation; - invest in an elevated in-store experience across our Sleep Country/Dormez-vous retail store network including rolling out new and innovative store formats for planned renovations and new stores: - o open a minimum of six new stores; - renovate two stores; - consolidate two of the Company's warehouses into one new warehouse resulting in better customer experience and operational efficiencies; - In Q2 2023, the Company opened a new warehouse in Ontario and consolidated its operations with another existing warehouse.
-Additionally, in Q2 2023, the Company did not renew the warehouse lease it acquired as part of the Hush acquisition in Q4 2021. - continued investments to enhance the Company's ERP to evolve front-end and back-end operations; and - continued investment in the Company's digital infrastructure and marketing capabilities across the Banners, grow and optimize our existing eCommerce platforms including third-party online marketplace channels and invest in customer relationship management tools.
+Casper is the original disruptor of the mattress-in-the-box industry in North America and award-wining mattress retailer; - expand its sleep product assortment through strategic partnerships and in-house innovation; - invest in an elevated in-store experience across its retail store network including rolling out new and innovative store formats for planned renovations and new stores; - Opened three new stores, and expecting to open six new stores in Q4 2023 under the Sleep Country/Dormez-vous banners; - Opening the first Endy store in Q4 2023 - Opening the first Silk & Snow store in Q4 2023; - o Launching the first store under the Company's luxury brand, The Rest, in Q4 2023; - consolidate three of the Company's warehouses into two new warehouse resulting in operational efficiencies; - In Q3 2023, the Company opened a new warehouse in Ontario and consolidated its operations with another existing warehouse.
+Additionally, in Q3 2023, the Company did not renew the warehouse lease it acquired as part of the Hush acquisition in Q4 2021; - In Q4 2023, the Company expects to complete the construction of its new Montreal warehouse and consolidate and relocate the operations of two of its existing warehouses in Q4 2023; - continued investments to enhance the Company's ERP to evolve front-end and back-end operations; and - continued investment in the Company's digital infrastructure and marketing capabilities across the Banners, grow and optimize our existing eCommerce platforms including third-party online marketplace channels and invest in customer relationship management tools.